Guide to Microbiology Careers

 Jobs and Pay

-According to the BLS, microbiology at large is expected to grow about 8 percent between 2016 and 2026, adding almost 2,000 jobs.
-The average salary for a microbiologist is just under $70,000 per year, with those working in R&D specifically earning an average of $86,830.
-The top 10 percent of microbiologists earned almost $130,000 per year.
+According to the BLS (2022), microbiology at large is expected to grow about 9 percent between 2021 and 2031, adding almost 1,900 jobs.
+The average salary for the 19,430 microbiologists working in the US is $87,820 per year.
+The percentiles for wages are:

 A bachelor’s degree and laboratory experience is a common requirement for employment as an industrial microbiologist.

 - Weber State University offers a bachelor’s in microbiology with an industrial microbiology emphasis at its Ogden, Utah campus.
-While the baseline curriculum provides an extensive education in the field of microbiology, the industrial microbiology emphasis focuses on the ways in which microorganisms impact human industry.
+While the baseline curriculum provides an extensive education in the field of microbiology, the industrial microbiology emphasis focuses on how microorganisms impact human industry.
 The program consists of 120 credits and is accredited by the Northwest Commission on Colleges and Universities.

 Jobs and Pay

-- West Virginia University offers a master’s degree in applied and environmental microbiology that builds students expertise in a growing subdiscipline of microbiology, and gives them a foundational knowledge in associated fields like biochemistry, genetics, and biology.
+- West Virginia University offers a master’s degree in applied and environmental microbiology.
+It builds students’ expertise in a growing subdiscipline of microbiology and gives them foundational knowledge in associated fields like biochemistry, genetics, and biology.
 Courses cover food microbiology, sanitary microbiology, microbial biology, and several self-directed studies in advanced topics.
 The program consists of 30 credits and takes place at WVU’s Morgantown, West Virginia campus.
-WVU is accredited by the Higher Learning Commission.
+The Higher Learning Commission accredits WVU.